inindev/rockpi-4c-plus/README.md

 ---
-### building debian bookworm arm64 for the rockpi 4c+ from scratch
+### building debian bookworm arm64 for the rock 4c+ from scratch

 <br/>

 The build script builds native arm64 binaries and thus needs to be run from an arm64 device such as a raspberry pi4 running a 64 bit arm linux.
-The initial build of this project used a debian arm64 raspberry pi4, but now uses a rockpi 4c+ running stock debian bookworm arm64.
+The initial build of this project used a debian arm64 raspberry pi4, but now uses a rock 5b running stock debian trixie arm64.

 <br/>